Marcos Vinícius (footballer, born 27 July 1991)

-Marcos Vinícius Gomes Nascimento (born 27 June 1991), known as Marcos Vinícus, is a Brazilian footballer who plays for URT as a central defender.
+Marcos Vinícius Gomes Nascimento (born 27 June 1991), known as Marcos Vinícus, is a Brazilian professional footballer who plays for URT as a central defender.

 Career

 Born in São Paulo, Marcos Vinícius is a product of Corinthians academy, representing Corinthians U20 in youth competitions.

 In 2012, he signed with Palmeiras, who immediately loaned with to Rio Claro in the Campeonato Paulista.

 In July 2014, Marcos Vinícius made his first move abroad, joining Primeira Liga club, Vitória de Setúbal, on a two-year deal.
 He debuted on 17 August 2014, in a match against Rio Ave, but only appeared sporadically throughout his first year.
 He was released by Setúbal after one year and joined Santo André in December 2015.
 In January 2017, he joined XV de Piracicaba until the end of the 2017 Campeonato Brasileiro Série D.